Vyral/base-template/_posts/2019-02-05-down-payment-solutions-for-east-bay-homebuyers.md

 {% include pullquote.html %}

 The new conforming loan limit for 2019 is $765,000.
-Some down payment assistance programs out there will allow about $50,000 to go towards a down payment.
-After that, buying a home couple be as simple as an extra months’ worth of rent to get the home.
+Some down payment assistance programs out there will allow about $50,000 to go toward a down payment.
+After that, buying a home could be as simple as saving an extra months’ rent payment.
 It’s basically a deferred payment loan for the life of the loan, **but it allows a buyer to get into a property without much of a down payment at all.**

 There are plenty of areas where you can find a home for under $765,000, such as Concord, Martinez, Pleasant Hill, Brentwood, and Antioch.
 There are more homes to choose from in these areas.

-**I work with a few lenders who specialize in helping homebuyers come up with a down payment.** If you have any questions about the process or about anything else real-estate related, don’t hesitate to give me a call or send me an email.
+**I work with a few lenders who specialize in helping homebuyers come up with a down payment.** If you have any questions about the process or about anything else real estate-related, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.